Ericzklm/pokemonautomation.github.io/docs/PowerGlitching.md

 Each time the Nintendo Switch is docked or undocked, the dock will momentarily cut the power to all its USB ports.
 This causes problems for boards that rely on the dock for its power.

+**Good Case: Clean Reboot**

 In most cases, the microcontroller board will completely lose power and reboot properly.
 This is the good case and is usually not noticeable for wired controllers.
-For the Pico W connected wirelessly, it will lose its pairing with the Switch.
-So you will need to re-pair.
+For the Pico W, it will lose its pairing with the Switch.
+So you are using the wireless controllers, you will need to re-pair them.

+**Bad Case: Glitch + Hang**

-However, in the bad case, the microcontroller board will lose enough power to "glitch", but not enough to completely shutdown.
+In the bad case, the microcontroller board will lose enough power to "glitch", but not enough to completely shutdown.
 This causes the board to become unresponsive.
 This is really annoying because the only way to fix it is to either press the reset button on it (if it has one), or power cycle it by unplugging every single cable attached to it and plugging it back in.

-On the Switch 1, the bad case almost never happens.
+On the Switch 1, the bad case is quite rare.
 The controller would cleanly reset unnoticed.
 However, on the Switch 2 has made the bad (glitching) case much more common.
 This has been further exacerbated by recent firmware with increased complexity.

 In fact, the ***Switch 2 docks will almost always glitch the microcontrollers***.
 This is coming into attention now as Pokémon Legends ZA brings a lot of old-time users back to automation with their old setups, but now on the Switch 2.